filekit-co/wikitoday-front/src/lib/data/2023-08-07/Seohyun-station-weap/EN-US.md

 As for his motive, Choi Won-jong maintains that he committed the crime because he thought there were many groups stalking him at Seohyeon Station.
 In response, the police conducted a psychopath diagnostic test, the results of which will be available in about a week.
 At the scene of the incident, citizens paid tribute to the woman in her 60s who died.

  [Choi Moon-ho/Memorialist] &#39;My heart is very heavy.
 Because this could have happened to me.

- I&#39;m Seung-woo Baek, MBC News.
-MBC News is waiting for your reports 24 hours a day.

 </div>